 There will be even fewer reasons for a Series 6 owner.

-But this doesn’t bother me as I know now that the Series 8 will have that nice big toughened display and will continue this trend, albeit a very slight trend, of slowly changing the styling and hopefully still being compatible with straps I already own.
+But this doesn’t bother me as I know now that the Series 8 will have that excellent big toughened display and will continue this trend, albeit a very slight trend, of slowly changing the styling and hopefully still being compatible with straps I already own.